midhunhk/message-counter/README.md

  - [android-architecture-components](https://developer.android.com/topic/libraries/architecture/)
  - [anko library](https://github.com/Kotlin/anko)

-## How to get it
-From March 18 2019, this app is no longer available on the Google Play Store.
-[See Why.](https://github.com/midhunhk/message-counter/wiki/Permissions#removal-from-google-play)
-Click [here](https://github.com/midhunhk/message-counter/wiki/Alternate-Sources) to see how to get this app.

 ## License
  Licensed under the Apache License, Version 2.0 (the "License");
  you may not use this file except in compliance with the License.